Sard Harker: Abner Brown

 The confidence-trickster and gang member Abner Brown in Sard Harker may be the same man as the Abner Brown in The Midnight Folk and The Box of Delights.
 The latter is described in The Midnight Folk as being the grandson of an Abner Brown who was "the local gentleman who received things" in a South American port, and the son of yet another Abner Brown.
 Neither of the ancestral Abners can be the Abner Brown whom Sard Harker sees in 1897, as both were long dead by then (the grandfather in February 1850 and the father at some point around the same time), so if it is any of the three, it must be the grandson himself as a younger man.
-(The Abner Brown of Sard Harker appears at first to be an old man, with a long white beard, but this is revealed to be a disguise and his true age is not given.)
+The Abner Brown of Sard Harker appears at first to be an old man, with a long white beard, but this is revealed to be a disguise and his true age is not given.
 Another connection is that the 1897 Abner Brown is working for Sagrado B, a black magician, and 1920s Abner Brown is himself the leader of a black magic coven.
+A family named Browne feature in The Taking of the Gry, including one of the founders of Santa Barbara's neighbouring country, Santa Ana.

 Don Manuel

-Don Manuel, the dictator of Santa Barbara, is also the pivotal figure in ODTAA, although the plot is not described from his perspective.
+Don Manuel, the dictator of Santa Barbara from 1887 onward, is also the pivotal figure in ODTAA, although the plot is not described from his perspective.
 ODTAA functions as a prequel to Sard Harker, in the sense that it describes the events set out as the historical background to Sard Harker.
+The Dictator of Santa Barbara, unnamed but presumably intended to represent Don Manuel, accompanied by the Archbishop of Santa Barbara, visits London in The Midnight Folk, although this novel being set in 1885 is inconsistent with the timeline set out in Sard Harker.
 In The Taking of the Gry it becomes clear that Don Manuel has died some time before the setting of that book in 1911.

 Santa Barbara

 Santa Barbara features as a primary location in three of John Masefield's novels, Sard Harker, ODTAA and The Taking of the Gry, as well as being the origin of the treasure in The Midnight Folk.
-An illustrative map, entitled "The City of Santa Barbara", drawn by R. H. Sauter, is printed on the inside front and rear covers of the first British edition of The Taking of the Gry (1934), a story described as taking place in 1911, after the death of the dictator Don Manuel.
+An illustrative map, entitled "The City of Santa Barbara", drawn by R. H. Sauter, is printed on the inside front and rear covers of the first British edition of The Taking of the Gry (1934), although it bears little resemblance to the geography described in Sard Harker.